AironEusebio/esp32/README.md

 # esp32
 This is my website used for the Watering System Internet of Things.
 ESP32 is the microcontroller used.
+Firebase was my database.